 6. Giving way on single-lane bridges is a thing

 Another important road-rule has to do with bridges.
 There are a large number of single-lane bridges in New Zealand, so don’t just go barrelling up to any old bridge in your Yaris, expecting there to be enough room for you.
 There’s a sign in front of every bridge with a big black arrow and a small red arrow on it.
-Big black arrow has right of way, little red arrow must wait.
+Big black arrow has right of way, while the little red arrow must wait.
 You can read more about how to cross a one-lane bridge in New Zealand here.

 7. You need to know how to put on snow chains and when